Moradabad Uttar Pradesh, India Travel Guide

 Moradabad is not a nightlife destination.
 Evening entertainment options are limited, generally revolving around dining.

 Late-night entertainment options mainly involve late-night eateries or tea stalls.
-These spots offer food and beverages into the late hours.
+These sites have food and beverages into the late hours.

 For evening relaxation, consider hotel lounges or in-house restaurants.
 These environments present a quieter setting for unwinding.